merzlab/QUICK-docs/docs/source/installation-guide.rst

 Using the CMake build system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 CMake installation requires at least CMake/3.9.0 installed in the target machine.
 To install QUICK using CMake, one must first create a build  directory.
-First you have to create a build directory.
 After installation you can safely delete this build directory if you want to save disk space.
 Assuming the root folder of the repository is ``QUICK_HOME``, you can make the build directory like this:

 .. code-block:: none